 If convicted, Vanderpool faces a maximum sentence of life in federal prison.
 "Actual sentences for federal crimes are typically less than the maximum penalties," the federal press release specifies, going on to confirm that Vanderpool will have an initial appearance scheduled in U.S. District Court in Greenbelt at a later date.

-After a two-month investigation, detectives learned that around 11:20 p.m. on Sept.
-6, Vanderpool, and a second Fairmount Heights police officer, conducted a traffic stop at Sheriff Road and Cabin Branch Drive in Capitol Heights, police said.
+After the initial two-month investigation, detectives learned that around 11:20 p.m. on Sept.
+6, Vanderpool and a second Fairmount Heights police officer conducted a traffic stop at Sheriff Road and Cabin Branch Drive in Capitol Heights, police said.